Growth Partner

 These capabilities are positioned as practical supports for real market behaviour — tools that participants can immediately apply when facing the specific challenges their roles demand.

-Throughout the day, participants practice using these capabilities in scenarios that mirror their actual work context, receiving feedback and refining their approach in real time.
+Throughout the day, partners practice using these capabilities in scenarios that mirror their actual work context, receiving feedback and refining their approach in real time.

 Using EY’s own AI platform, partners learn to use AI as a private rehearsal and reflection space, a place to think, test language, and sharpen their approach.
 This enables immediate, constructive feedback, driving preparation and confidence before real-world conversations.